-Preview this month’s installment of Arthur J. Gallagher & Co.’s Pitfalls & Perils of 2014 focused on ten PPACA fees and the extra precautions employers can take to prepare for them.
+Preview this month’s installment of Arthur J. Gallagher & Co.’s Pitfalls & Perils of 2014 focused on the numerous challenges and problems for both employers and plan administrators created by COBRA administration.

 Directions newsletter is a monthly publication of the Benefits & HR Consulting operations of Arthur J. Gallagher & Co.
 The August 2014 issue includes healthcare reform updates, a technical bulletin, webinar information and a variety of benefits and HR news.